CodeNow/devops-scripts/PULL_REQUEST_TEMPLATE.md

+We should treat our k8 files as compiled files, since we don't actually (http://blog.andrewray.me/dealing-with-compiled-files-in-git/).
+We should probably wait some time until we actually have more confidence in our compilation.

 [//]: # (Let's get your best description here about what's happend!
 Here's a list as well, if you like:)

 * I removed this function